I spent most of my teenage life wanting to know how to bulk up.

 Forget everything else, when you’re in the gym, focus on compound moves.

-- Focus on your form – film yourself doing the movements and critique your form
+- Focus on your form – check yourself in the mirror if you can, or film yourself doing the movements and critique your form

 - Once you have perfected the form start working sets.
 Go heavy, with no more than 5 reps per set.
 Your goal is to build strength.
 The 5×5 Stronglifts plan is a great place to start.